Niagara visits Saint John’s (NY) after Curbelo’s 23-point game - WTOP News

 New York; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Saint John’s (NY) hosts the Niagara Purple Eagles after Andre Curbelo scored 23 points in Saint John’s (NY)’s 76-69 overtime victory over the Syracuse Orange.
+BOTTOM LINE: Saint John’s (NY) hosts the Niagara Purple Eagles after Andre Curbelo scored 23 points in Saint John’s (NY)’s 76-69 overtime victory against the Syracuse Orange.

 TOP PERFORMERS: David Jones is scoring 17.2 points per game and averaging 8.7 rebounds for the Red Storm.
 AJ Storr is averaging 1.2 made 3-pointers for Saint John’s (NY).

-Noah Thomasson is averaging 14.6 points and 3.2 assists for the Purple Eagles.
-Aaron Gray is averaging 9.6 points for Niagara.
+Aaron Gray is shooting 29.2% from beyond the arc with 1.4 made 3-pointers per game for the Purple Eagles, while averaging 9.6 points.
+Noah Thomasson is averaging 14.6 points and 3.2 assists for Niagara.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.